“The person who gets the farthest is generally the one who is willing to do and dare. The sure-thing boat never gets far from shore.”

 - Step 2 discusses increasing your visibility and how to demonstrate leadership.
 By increasing your visibility, you will show others how valuable you are to the organization.

-- Finally, step 3 instructs you on exerting your influence up, down, and across the organizational chart.
+- Finally, step 3 instructs you on how to exert your influence up, down, and across the organizational chart.
 When you have influence within your company, others will willingly follow you.
 By following these three steps, you’ll find yourself leap-frogging over your peers to the top of the corporate ladder.

 To learn how to use the PVI formula to get ahead in your career, read my new book, Getting Ahead: Three Steps to Take Your Career to the Next Level.